janvisiddhpura/code-orbit/README.md

 - #### A Full-stack web app that compiles and runs Python and JavaScript code, deployed on AWS EC2.

-- #### This guide walks you through AWS IAM user setup, EC2 instance launch, environment configuration, and running the frontend and backend smoothly.
+- #### This guide walks you through setting up AWS IAM users, launching EC2 instances, configuring the environment, and running the frontend and backend smoothly.

 ### 📖 Usage Overview